gaghalfrunt/tictactoe-go/README.md

    Its purpose is to ease the handling of one or more [Go Workspaces](https://golang.org/doc/code.html#Workspaces).
    [The documentation of that tool](https://github.com/pote/gvp) mentions Homebrew as the preferred installation method, too.

-   Please do so by also executing the following installation command in your terminal:
+   Please do so by executing the following installation command in your terminal:

    `brew install gvp`

 ### Cloning or Downloading this Repository